HNLMS Tromp (1937): Service history

-Following her commissioning, Tromp carried out working up manouevres until early January 1939 when she departed Rotterdam, bound for the Mediterranean.
+Following her commissioning, Tromp carried out working up manoeuvres until early January 1939 when she departed Rotterdam, bound for the Mediterranean.
 Transiting via Lisbon, in Portugal, on 15 January, she was lightly damaged when she accidentally collided with the German passenger ship Orinoco.
 She returned to the Netherlands in April to take part in the fleet review at Scheveningen, before participating in a cruise to Norway, where she stopped over at Oslo.
 In July 1939, Commander J. W. Termijtelen took over command of the ship from Captain L.A.C.M.
 Doorman and under Termijtelen's command the ship sailed for the Netherlands East Indies in August 1939, arriving just after the outbreak of World War II in Europe.

 In mid-September 1939, the ship searched several German merchantmen in Padang, before proceeding to Surabaya for a refit.
 Throughout 1940, the ship undertook patrol and escort duties as part of the Netherlands East Indies Squadron before escorting ships of the Java–New York Line in a convoy to the Gilbert Islands in early 1941.
 A new captain, Commander J.B. de Meester, arrived in July.
 In the final months of 1941, tensions in the region began to heighten amidst concerns about war with Japan and in November 1941 Tromp was involved in searches of Vichy French merchant vessels operating in the area.
 In late November and early December 1941, Tromp moved to the western Java Sea to help search for HMAS Sydney, which was missing after encountering the German raider Kormoran.

 Following the outbreak of fighting against the Japanese in the Pacific, she was assigned to the Combined Striking Force, ABDA Command, in January 1942 for the defence of the East Indies.
 Tromp was badly damaged off Bali on 18 February 1942 during the Battle of Badung Strait, when she was hit by eleven 5-inch (127 mm) shells from the Japanese destroyer Asashio.
 Her return fire hit two Japanese destroyers, killing four men on Asashio and seven on Ōshio.
 The ship was then sent to Australia for repairs in February 1942, sailing firstly to Fremantle and then on to Sydney.